To model human linguistic prediction, make LLMs less superhuman: Towards LLMs that are better aligned with humans

-Even with the ideal training data, the misalignment will persist if models draw different generalizations from it than humans.
-The typical training objective of LLMs only rewards predicting the correct word (the one that in fact occurred in the text), and therefore mainstream LLMs are incentivized to make lexically sharp predictions that assign a high probability to the correct continuation whenever possible.
-For example, given \textit{Elvis Presley was born in the city of} \underline{ }, they are likely to assign a high probability to \textit{Tupelo} and low probabilities to names of other cities.
+Even with the ideal training data, the misalignment will persist if models draw different generalizations from the data than humans.
+The typical training objective of LLMs only rewards predicting the correct word---the one that in fact occurred in the text---and consequently mainstream LLMs are incentivized to make lexically sharper predictions that assign a high probability to the correct continuation whenever possible.
+For example, given \textit{Elvis Presley was born in the city of} \underline{ }~, they are likely to assign a high probability to \textit{Tupelo} and lower probabilities to names of other cities.
 Given mainstream LLMs' ability to store training examples, these lexically sharp predictions are unlikely to change once they are learned.
-In contrast, humans make broader predictions based on meaning, which facilitate the processing of words that share semantic properties with the target word, even if the target word itself is unpredictable \citep{federmeierkutas99, rolandetal12, lukechristianson16}.
+In contrast, humans make broader predictions based on meaning.
+These predictions facilitate the processing of words that share semantic properties with the target word, even if the target word itself is unpredictable \citep{federmeier_1999_rose, roland_2012_semantic, luke_2016_limits}.
 Therefore, a reader who does not know the birthplace of Elvis is likely to find the name of a plausible yet incorrect city to be somewhat predictable.
+While we expect that in such cases LLMs also assign some probability mass to words other than the most likely word, we hypothesize that they do so to a lesser extent than people.

-For LLMs to make such diffuse next-word predictions like humans, alternative training objectives that upweight semantically similar words together could be helpful.
-Such a training objective could minimize a continuous loss based on the distance between vector representations \citep{kumartsvetkov19}, upweighting the prediction of not only \textit{Tupelo} but also other cities, to the extent that their representations are similar.
+To incentivize LLMs to make next-word predictions that are as diffuse as those of humans, alternative training objectives that upweight semantically similar words together could be helpful.
+Such a training objective could minimize a continuous loss based on the distance between vector representations \citep{kumar_2019_von}, which would upweight the prediction of not only \textit{Tupelo} but also other cities, to the extent that their representations are similar.
+This can be coupled with a reduction in the size of vector representations for each word, which would further prevent the model from encoding specific information about each city.
+Another way to make LLMs' predictions more diffuse could involve temperature-scaling prior to probability calculation to increase the uncertainty of LLMs' predictions \citep{gao_2017_calibration}; this intervention has been shown to improve the fit of LLM probabilities to human data \citep{liu_2024_temperature}.